SwindleA/phishing_detection_extension/README.md

       1. Click "Deploy"
    3. Verify Deployment
       1. Look at the revisions page of your service and see your revision and the time you deployed it.

+# Chrome known issues:
+* emails too long will not work.
+* If the email messages are in a weird format, it wont work.